United Group: Technological development

 The company was the first to offer digital landline telephony services in 2012.
 This was also the year United Group launched the first application for watching television and using TV services on different mobile devices.

 In 2016, United Group established United Cloud, the in-house technology and software "innovation center".

-In September 2017, EON TV platform was launched, which allows viewers in Serbia to watch TV via a smart TV app.
-In 2018, United Group launched EON Smart Box, which was the first regional solution to combine television with Android services and applications.
+In September 2017, Eon TV platform was launched, which allows viewers in Serbia to watch TV via a smart TV app.
+In 2018, United Group launched Eon Smart Box, which was the first regional solution to combine television with Android services and applications.

 In 2018, United Group also partnered with Fon Wireless to expand its Wi-Fi network and enable regional customers the access to more than 68 million Wi-Fi hotspots all over the world.

 Telecommunication platforms

 Today, United Group is the largest alternative pay television platform in the former Yugoslavia region, providing television, Internet, landline, and mobile telephony to a large number of households and offices in the region through its cable, DTH and OTT platforms.

 The Group provides services across four key brands:

-Serbia Broadband – the alternative cable operator in Serbia.